khanlou/Promise/README.md

 let promise = Promise()
 ```

-and use the `fulfill` and `reject` instance methods to change it's state.
+and use the `fulfill` and `reject` instance methods to change its state.

 ## Advanced Usage